-So I sold Largo and bought a 27ft Heavenly Twins catamaran Lottie Warren – and five years later, with two small boys, decided that this had been a very bad idea.
+So I sold Largo and bought a 27ft Heavenly Twins catamaran, Lottie Warren – and five years later, with two small boys, decided that this had been a very bad idea indeed.
 Everybody hated it – and if everybody else hated it, then it wasn’t much fun for me either.

 There was a good deal of agonising at that point – what did I want to do?
 What was the right thing to do?

-One way and another I spent the next 17 years living in a house in a small market town on the East Coast and learning to make a living without going back to work.
+One way and another, I spent the next 17 years living in a house in a small market town on the East Coast, learning to make a living without actually going back to work.
 I did my best to become a part of the community.
 This was not a great success.
 I expect people found me rather odd and distant…

 I joined the local sailing club, bought a Laser and came last year after year.
 Finally, I had to admit that going round the buoys on the same patch of river was not really my idea of sailing – and out of this grew the idea for a “proper” boat.